devpro/terraform-backend-mongodb/docs/setup.md

 ### Database server

-Make sure you have access to a MongoDB database (with a connection string containing a user that have admin permissions).
+The application needs a MongoDB database that can be hosted in a:

-The MongoDB server can run:
+- MongoDB Cluster managed by Atlas (easiest solution, free tier available)

-- In a MongoDB Cluster managed by Atlas (easiest solution, free tier available)
+- MongoDB Replica Set running from release binaries on one or multiple servers
-- In one or multiple servers from release binaries
+- MongoDB Replica Set running in containers from MongoDB container image (available on DockerHub)
-- In one or multiple containes from MongoDB container image (available on DockerHub)
+- Kubernetes cluster using MongoDB Community or Enterprise Kubernetes Operator

-- In a Kubernetes cluster using MongoDB Community or Enterprise Kubernetes operator
+Once the database is available, grab the connection string for a user with admin permissions.

 !!! tip